 INFORMATION FOR ARTISTS

-Open Studios Sunshine Coast 2021 is the most exciting opportunity for artists living and working on the Sunshine Coast.
-The event is going to be held over two weekends in 2021 March and is bridged by 5 days of workshops.
+Open Studios Sunshine Coast 2022 is the most exciting opportunity for artists living and working on the Sunshine Coast.
+The event will be held over two weekends from 19-27th March, 2022 and is bridged by 5 days of workshops.
 It will attract visitors to the region and offers artists the opportunity to showcase their work and attract sales.

-The first weekend, the 20th & 21st will see the Hinterland open its artists’ studio doors, with the coastal areas the following weekend 27th & 28th March with the option of opening during the week.
+The first weekend, the 19-20th March will see the Coastal trails open their doors, with the hinterland areas the following weekend 26-27th March with the option of opening during the week.
 This is bridged by 5 days of artists’ workshops available to the public and to artists of all levels.

 Participating artists must be residents within the Sunshine Coast Region (Sunshine Coast Council residents).